 - To set up the Amazon EC2 instance, choose Amazon EC2 as the Host platform in the Platform options section of the workflow.
-For instructions on configuring the Amazon EC2 instance, see Deploying an Amazon EC2 instance to host your Amazon FSx File Gateway. - Select Launch instance to open the AWS Storage Gateway AMI template in the Amazon EC2 console and customize additional settings such as Instance types, Network settings and Configure storage. - 3.
-Optionally, you can select Use default settings in the Storage Gateway console to deploy an Amazon EC2 instance with the default configuration.
+For instructions on configuring the Amazon EC2 instance, see Deploying an Amazon EC2 instance to host your Amazon S3 File Gateway. - Select Launch instance to open the AWS Storage Gateway AMI template in the Amazon EC2 console and customize additional settings such as Instance types, Network settings and Configure storage. - Optionally, you can select Use default settings in the Storage Gateway console to deploy an 3.
+Amazon EC2 instance with the default configuration.

-The Amazon EC2 instance that Use default settings creates has the following default specifications:
+Host setup API Version 2013-06-30 339 The Amazon EC2 instance that Use default settings creates has the following default specifications:

-- Instance type m5.xlarge

-- Network Settings

-- For VPC, select the VPC that you want your EC2 instance to run in.

-• For Subnet, specify the subnet that your EC2 instance should be launched in.
+- Instance type m5.xlarge - Network Settings - For VPC, select the VPC that you want your EC2 instance to run in. - For Subnet, specify the subnet that your EC2 instance should be launched in.